kubernetes-sigs/scheduler-plugins/pkg/mypriorityoptimizer/README.md

 ## Testing

-For testing the pluging, first create a bootstrap folder containing all content needed to run the tests by running the provided script from the root of the repo:
+For testing the plugin, a script has been made to create a bootstrap folder containing all content needed to run the tests, including the built binary, the Python solver code, and all test jobs and configuration files.
+From the root of the repo, run:

 ```bash
 ./make_bootstrap_folder.sh